arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/datasheet/datasheet.md

 The I2C bus is by default assigned to the A4/A5 (SDA/SCL) pins for retro compatibility.
 This pin assignment can however be changed, due to the flexibility of the ESP32-S3 chip.

-The SDA and SCL pins can be assigned to most available GPIOs, however some of these pins may have other essential functions that prevents I2C operations to run successfully.
+The SDA and SCL pins can be assigned to most GPIOs, however some of these pins may have other essential functions that prevents I2C operations to run successfully.

-**Please note:** many software libraries uses the standard pin assignment (A4/A5) and requires manual changes in the library code to work.
+**Please note:** many software libraries uses the standard pin assignment (A4/A5).

 ### Inter-IC Sound (I2S)